dighr/data-flood/README.md

 gem install s3_website
 ```
 4. Create s3_website.yml
-5. On Travis create environmental keys for AWS Access and Secret Key
+5. On Travis for the current repo create environmental keys for AWS Access and Secret Key
 6. Paste Access and Secret Key into s3_website.yml, and bucket id
+7. When you push to GitHub, s3_website will push to AWS S3

 ## Credits
 ```